What Do I Do If My Claim Is Denied?

 If your workers’ compensation claim is denied, you still have options.
 In general, any injury at work entitles you to workers’ compensation benefits.
 The attorneys at Domer Law can guide you through the process of appealing a denied claim, and we will work hard to pursue the compensation you need for your work injuries.

-The first step to appealing a denied claim is to submit an application for a hearing with the Department of Workforce Development.
-The Worker's Compensation Division at the DWD is a state agency that administers the worker's compensation system.
+The first step to appealing a denied claim is to submit an application for a hearing with the Wisconsin Department of Workforce Development (DWD).
+The workers’ compensation division at the DWD is a state agency that administers the workers’ compensation system.
 Our firm can assist in handling the necessary paperwork for filing a hearing application.

-After the hearing application, the litigated case is handled by a new agency: the Division of Hearings & Appeals (DHA), Office of Worker's Compensation Hearings.
+After the hearing application, the litigated case is handled by a new agency called the Division of Hearings and Appeals (DHA) through the Office of Worker’s Compensation Hearings.
 Domer Law will compile and evaluate the evidence of your injury and its impact on your ability to work and earn wages.
 This may include seeking appropriate medical support from your treating physician or obtaining a second opinion.

-Once all the appropriate evidence is established and you are done healing from your work injury, an additional administrative form is necessary before going to a court hearing—the Certificate of Readiness.
+Once all the appropriate evidence is established and you are done healing from your work injury, an additional administrative form, the Certificate of Readiness, is necessary before going to a court hearing.
 Our firm will determine the appropriate time to file and request a hearing date, which includes compiling all the necessary medical treatment expenses.
-Once a hearing date with DHA is established, we will guide you through the process of preparing for a hearing or attempting settlement of your claim, if appropriate.
-Given our advocacy and reputation, many of our cases resolve before a court hearing—maximizing the benefits for injured workers.
+Once a hearing date with the DHA is established, we will guide you through the process of preparing for a hearing or attempting settlement of your claim, if appropriate.
+Given our advocacy and reputation, many of our cases resolve before a court hearing, maximizing the benefits for injured workers.

-At Domer Law in Milwaukee, we have more than 45 years of experience handling workers' compensation claims.
+At Domer Law in Milwaukee, we have more than 80 years of combined experience handling workers’ compensation claims.
 Our firm focuses on helping injured workers secure the benefits they need to cover medical expenses and lost wages.

 An attorney can help you understand why your claim was denied and explain your options.
 Additionally, a lawyer can help guide you through the process of getting your claim back on track.